 Define the CANVAS

-To create a chart, insert a declaration of an HTML canvas element, which contains an IMG tag that will be displayed if JavaScript is off or does not support graphics.
+To create a chart, insert a declaration of an HTML canvas element defining the size of the timeline.
+The WIDTH ahd HEIGHT on the canvas tag are the size (in CSS pixels) of the timline chart.
+Inside the CANVAS tag, insert an IMG tag for a picture that will be displayed if JavaScript in the visitor's browser is turned off or does not support graphics.

 Specify the Timeline Elements